philippinedeveloper/philippinedeveloper/README.md

 Achievements:
 1. Created Rapu - Additional functions to DynamicComponents that includes tools for components, copying, dragging & dropping, listeners, getting parent & children, & getting list of components (could be done with my extension CZ).

 2. Created Warlock - A modified extension builder for all

-3. Created JarOptimizer - Optimizes jars using Proguard!
+3. Created ExtensionOptimizer - Optimizes extensions.